realidkroo/weatherify/README.md

 ## THIS thing is not done yet please wait
 # Known annoying bugs - PULL TO REFRESH ITS WORKINGG but its refreshing unlimitedly....
 Infinitely
 ## Known minor bugs - debuc selector buggy, then bug on low dpi devuces.
 No tablet mode.
 No lanscape mode
+## known intentional bugs - the pernussuon checker.
+The uhh the generwl setting.
+Abd the weather map
 To-do list | roadmap
 - Making layout perfectly suitable for all device
 - Making widget